allangrds/awesome-ai/README.md

 ### Video Generator

 - [Synthesia](https://www.synthesia.io/)

-### Text to audio

-- [Murf.ai](https://murf.ai/): Go from text to speech with a versatile AI voice generator AI enabled, real people's voices Make studio-quality voice overs in minutes.
+quality voice overs in minutes.
 Use Murf’s lifelike AI voices for podcasts, videos, and all your professional presentations